claygregory/jfitbit/README.md

 This client currently supports fetching the following data at an intraday resolution:
  * Activity score on a 5-minute interval
+ * Floor count on a 5-minute interval
  * Sleep level on a 1-minute interval
  * Step count on a 5-minute interval

-And the following are also available as a daily resolution:
+And the following are also available at a daily resolution:
  * Activity level
  * Activity score
+ * Floor count
  * Step count

 ##Dependencies